GoldNodes/test-cases-manual/README.md

-# QA Test Portfolio – Rodion Petrushevskyi
+#  Test-cases and checklists portfolio – Rodion Petrushevskyi

 Welcome to my QA portfolio.
 This repository presents a curated collection of **manual test cases**, **checklists**, and **API testing samples** that reflect my experience as a **Senior Manual QA Engineer** with 4+ years in the industry.